Our Swedish Flower Hens chicks and hatching eggs are not available for 2022.

 Swedish Flower Hen ‘Skånsk Blommehöna’, is an endangered traditional Swedish breed of domestic chicken

 Young Swedish Flower Cockerels and Pullets: Everyone of them is unique!

 Status: An extremely rare breed not only in North America but the world.
 There are thought to be around 2,000 birds now in existence worldwide.
 In 2001, Sweden designated the gene pool and placed the Swedish Flower Hen on their endangered species list.

 Class: Not recognized by APA

-Roosters are very handsome med sized birds.
-They are vigilant protectors while free ranging and they can be housed easily with other roosters in the bachelor pen.
+Roosters are very handsome medium sized birds and they are about the same size as our Ameraucana chickens.
+They are vigilant protectors while free-ranging and they can be housed easily with other roosters in the bachelor pen.

 Named for its colorful, spotted plumage, Skånsk blommehöna literally translates to “bloom hen.”
 The white-tipped feathers make the birds look like a field of blooming flowers.
 Due to their natural development and unique characteristics, Swedish Flowers come in a vast variety of colours.
 Occasionally, a hen will show a small crest or tuft of feathers behind her comb.

 Unlike most formal breeds of chickens that are intentionally bred to meet a certain standard, this Swedish bird is known as a landrace breed.
 They developed naturally over hundreds of years.
 The Swedish Flower Hen was developed in the southernmost province of Sweden over the last 500 years.
 It was first mentioned in Swedish journals in the early 1700s.
 These birds were used for meat as well as eggs and their feathers were used to fill duvets.